r-edw/react-kit/README.md

 `npm run dev`

-You can then view the result at http://localhost:8080/
+You can then view the result at http://localhost:8080/#/ You can then view the routed component at http://localhost:8080/#/component